 People with Alzheimer’s can get confused about where they are, what they’re doing and what time it is.
 Having a friendly face to help them through this confusion is often crucial and our Care Workers are ready to offer a helping hand.

 If you or your loved one are living with Alzheimer’s, daily tasks such as washing clothes or cleaning the home can become challenging.
 Our Care Workers can help so household tasks don’t pile up and become overwhelming.
 They could do a spot of spring cleaning, help collect a prescription or even simply prepare a healthy meal.

 As time passes and Alzheimer’s progresses, it can affect behaviour.
 This can be incredibly difficult for loved ones to witness or manage.
 Our Care Workers can provide caring and compassionate support as you and your family navigate the difficulties of Alzheimer’s disease.

 Deciding whether Care at Home can benefit your loved one’s quality of life can be a hard choice that requires a lot of thought.
 Consistency and familiarity are vital factors to consider when choosing the right care option.

-If your loved one’s Alzheimer’s is severe enough to require 24 hour care, why not consider Live-in Care?
-With this type of Home Care service, a Care Worker will move into the home and provide support and assistance.
+If your loved one’s Alzheimer’s is severe enough to require 24 hour Care at Home, why not consider Live-in Care?
+With this type of Home Care service, a care worker will move into the home and provide support and assistance.
 This option will allow your loved one to form a bond with the Live-in Care Worker in the familiar environment of their own home which could make living with Alzheimer’s more comfortable.